 Langtang Gosainkunda Pass Trek is an amazing and short trek.
 It is in the relatively quiet area of the Langtang region.

-It shortly takes a day’s journey to reach Langtang region.
+Langtang Gosainkunda Pass Trek shortly takes a day’s journey to reach the Langtang region.
 The trek starts from Syabrubesi.
 The Syabrubesi is an interesting village near the Bhotekoshi river.
 This area is less crowded and remote as compared to Annapurna and Everest region.
 Langtang-Gosainkunda is located close to the Tibetan border.
-This area is enclosed by a snow-capped mountain.
+This area is enclosed by a mountain.
 It culminates at the peak of Langtang Himal.
 The lake melts and flows down to form the Trishuli River.
-It remains frozen for six months in winter, October to March.
+It remains frozen for six months in snow-capped winter, October to March.
 There are 108 lakes in this area.
 They are small to medium in size.

 We will go down through the steeply terraced countryside to the Shivapuri National Park.
 It is just north of Kathmandu.
 The area is mainly settled by Tamang, Newar and Chhetri people and is a wonderful example of Nepal’s harmonious ethnic diversity.

 Spring and Autumn are the favorable seasons for trekking and mountaineering in Nepal.
 The weather is mostly clear which offers beautiful views without any obstruction.
 Spring collects beautiful flowers, plants, and rare animals.
 Walking is also very much suitable due to its moderate temperature.
 Langtang is always comfortable to trek even in the winter season.

 We suggest you be flexible with the situation to enjoy yourself.
 It is a unique, silent, less crowded area and highly recommended trek.
 Sherpa Expedition and Trekking are glad to operate this trek for you to make it your lifetime experience.